Cxstor/Cxstor/README.md

 ---

-Hey, I am also the leader, manager, and/or developer of several projects!
+I am also the leader, manager, and/or developer of several projects!

 ### Current Projects:
 #### cizzles
-* Story Simulator (50-50)
+* Story Simulator (50)

 #### Trojan Technologies
 * Trojan Technologies | Portal (50)